Maksim Chmerkovskiy Shares Adorable Video Of His Baby’s Huge Achievement

 Fans of the fan-favorite DWTS couple were clearly pretty impressed by the 8-month-old, too.

-“Did anyone else catch on that he’s slapping the steps like that to make sure it’s solid before he takes the next step? #BabyGenius” Instagram user @nikkialtagracia told Maksim.
+“Did anyone else catch on that he’s slapping the steps like that to make sure it’s solid before he takes the next step? #BabyGenius,” Instagram user @nikkialtagracia told Maksim.

 “Look at that strong, fearless fellow!” @gayla2015 then added after seeing Chmerkovskiy’s the upload.